-The step response for this controller configuration is shown on the next page:
+The step response for this controller configuration is:

 Note that, compared to a normal PID controller, the control effort is not infinite at 0, and actually builds as time goes on (like an integral controller).
 At this point we might want to go back modify our controllers C1 and C2 to see if we get acceptable performance.
 Note that we can modify the two controllers (and gains) independently.